Department of Environmental and Geosciences

 Website: Department of Environmental and Geosciences

 Geology is the ultimate integrated science because all the principles and methods of the other sciences, as well as geologic principles and methods, are applied to an understanding of the Earth and the Environment.
-Geologists study rocks, of course, but they study them from the context of providing information that may eventually be used to forecast earthquakes, volcanic eruptions, and various environmental hazards.
-The information obtained may also be applied to help geologists locate various natural resources (water, metals and other mineral resources, and fossil fuels).
+Geologists study rocks, of course, but Geology encompasses so much more - anything related to the Earth or Earth-systems and even other planets.
+Information derived from earth materials may eventually be used to forecast earthquakes, volcanic eruptions, and various environmental hazards.
+The information obtained may also be applied to help geologists locate various natural resources (water, metals and other mineral resources, and energy).
 Therefore, geology serves to enhance human existence by attempting to reduce risk and by providing the materials necessary for the expansion of civilization.

 Academic Programs